ivanlemeshev/proto-converter/README.md

 # proto-converter
-Command-line utility to convert proto to JSON and Golang struct
+Command-line utilities to convert proto to JSON and Golang struct